Skip to content

 Archgate works with any CI system that can run shell commands.
 The pattern is always the same:

-1. Install: npm install -g archgate (or bun install -g archgate)
+1. Install: npm install -g archgate, bun install -g archgate, or use the standalone installer

 2. Run: archgate check